Advanced UTM Naming Conventions Guide (Complete Framework)

 Use Case #3 — Filtering in Ad Reports

-In this instance, we’re using advanced UTM naming conventions to make the data more granular—on top of making reporting easier.
+In this instance, we’re using advanced naming rules to make the data more granular—on top of making reporting easier.

 Here’s an example of how the reporting part changes.